This Common Life

 “We Gather at the Table,” co-authored with Nicholas Tangen in Hungry for Hope: Letters to the Church from Young Adults (Grand Rapids: Eerdmans Publishing Co., 2025).

-The GRN is led by a collection of Common Life Fellows who organize various cohorts throughout the year.
+The GRN is led by a core team of Common Life Fellows who lead topic-based cohorts for members of the GRN and help organize quarterly gatherings.

 "God’s action in and towards the world will always call us beyond ourselves."